AdrianVovk/atom/ISSUE_TEMPLATE.md

 ### Versions

 OS: [What operating system do you use?]
 Architecture: [What is the device's architecture?
 (For example: x86, ARMv8, amd64, etc.]

-_Note: You can get some of this information from executing `substance-ide --version` and `spm --version` at the command line.
-Also, please include the OS and what version of the OS you're running._
+OS Version: [What is the version of your operating system?
+(For example: 17.04, 10, Sierra)] IDE Version: [Run `substance-ide --version` from a terminal to find this] SPM Version: [Run `spm --version` from a terminal to find this]